llm-d-incubation/llm-d-infra/quickstarts/docs/customizing-a-guide.md

 # Overview

 This document is coming soon.
-Its a placeholder for a place to provide guidance on customizing quickstarts.
+This will provide guidance on customizing llm-d guides and the limits and expectations for future evolution.

 ## Methods of BYO Model